-In a historic county like Suffolk you’d expect to find a wide range of Museums and you won’t be disappointed!
-With wonderful coastal venues full of displays and interesting information about Suffolk’s rich maritime past to inland musuems telling all about days gone by.
-A visit to a museum (or 2) is a great day out for folk of any age and many are free, or offer the chance to donate to help with the upkeep and running of the museum.
-So go, find yourself some history!
+In an historic county like Suffolk you’d expect to find a wide range of museums and you won’t be disappointed!
+With wonderful coastal venues full of displays and interesting information about Suffolk’s rich maritime past to inland museums telling all about days gone by.
+A visit to a museum is a great day out for all ages and many are free, or offer the chance to donate to help with the upkeep and running of the museum.

-Open-air museum in 75 acres of beautiful countryside.
+This open-air museum is located in Stowmarket, in 75 acres of beautiful countryside.
 Here you can explore nearly 3km of woodland and riverside nature trails, learn about fascinating East Anglian crafts and traditional Gypsy culture and discover fifteen splendidly restored historic buildings.
 Plus steam engines, animals, including Suffolk Punch horses, and more.

 Bawdsey Radar Station